2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 ## Currently being developed 2023-Q2

+1. Major `ITypedItem` upgrade
+1. Release all apps in the new typed mode
+1. Upgrade documentation generation to latest docfx etc.
+1. Improve JS build to make it easier for others to contribute
+1. Optimize build of docfx to also better handle js docs @STV
+1. Optimize build of 2sxc to use local config-files so it's easier for others to contribute @STV

 1. Rework the UI Selector / DropDown system
     1. to have titles, help, notes, links, and more @SDV
     1. to also have various data sources